-Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project received subsidy at 80% on issuance of FCR.
-6. Development of 370 acres land for terracing (LT) a) In each LT village, small farmers will be mobilized, b) They agree to contribute 20% of the cost, c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR.
-Farmer's income will be increased by increasing agricultural land due to terraces development.
+Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project received subsidy at 80% on issuance of FCR 6.
+Development of 370 acres land for terracing (LFT) a) In each LT village, small farmers will be mobilized b) They agree to contribute 20% of the cost c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Farmer's income will be increased by increasing agricultural land due to terraces development.
 500 acres Per unit production of farmers will increase by converting approximately 370 acres of non-culturable waste land into culturable.
 Crop production will increase; land sliding will reduce due to terraces formation; rainwater infiltration will increase.
 Approximately 740 farmers will permanently engage in agriculture.
-Approximately 1,850 labors will be benefited from these interventions. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed, b) A data collection form will be designed to measure water saving due to WSPs, c) The forms used for baseline and impact surveys in case of Water conservation will also be used for WRs, d) Same data analysis will be carried out here as in WSPs (1).
-7. Development of 70 numbers of micro-watershed areas (MWA) a) In each MWA small farmers mobilized to construct MWA, b) They agree to contribute 20% of the cost, c) Agree to first construct the tank with his/her own funds and then received subsidy at Approx 7,000 acres of the area will be converted into agriculture/ forest land which will improve the aesthetic value of the area.
-02 micro watershed developed Culturable wasteland will be converted into an agricultural productive land.
-Farmer's income will be increased through agriculture, livestock, Developing micro-watersheds will improve climatic condition of the area; floods chances will be minimizing by harvesting rainwater in water harvesting interventions; land sliding and soil erosion will be minimized.
-Moreover, aesthetic value of the land will be improved. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed, b) A data collection form will be designed to measure water saving due to MWAs, c) The forms used for baseline and impact surveys in case of Water conservation will also be used for WRs, d) Same data analysis will be carried out here as in WSPs (1).
+Approximately 1,850 labors will be benefited from these interventions. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to WSPs c) The forms used for baseline and impact surveys in case of WSP will also be used for LFTs d) Same data analysis will be carried out here as in WSPs (1).
+7. Development of 70 numbers of micro-watershed areas (MWA) a) In each MWA small farmers mobilized to construct MWA b) They agree to contribute 20% of the cost c) Agree to first construct the tank with his/her own Approx. 7,000 acres of the area will be converted into agriculture/ forest land which will improve the aesthetic value of the 02 micro watershed developed Culturable wasteland will be converted into an agricultural productive land.
+Farmer's income will be increased through agriculture, Developing micro-watersheds will improve climatic condition of the area; floods chances will be minimize by harvesting rainwater in water harvesting interventions; land sliding and soil erosion will be minimized.
+Moreover, aesthetic value a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to MWA s c) The forms used for baseline and impact surveys in case of WSP will also be used for WRs d) Same data analysis will be carried